pimlie/nuxt-matomo/README.md

 - Default: `false`

 If true, loading of the page is blocked until `window.Piwik` becomes available.
-If false, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is used to delay tracker calls until Piwik is available.
+If false, a proxy implementation is used to delay tracker calls until Piwik is available.

-#### `useProxyObject`
+#### `addNoProxyWorkaround`

-- Default: `false`
+- Default: `true`

-If true then a [`Proxy`}(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object is used to delay tracker calls until `window.Piwik` becomes available.
-If false then a manual list of Piwik API methods if used, see [./lib/api-methods-list.json](here)
+When `blockLoading: false` we have to wait until `window.Piwik` becomes available, if a browser supports a [`Proxy`}(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) then we use this.
+Older browsers like IE9/IE10 dont support this, for these browsers a manual list of api methods to proxy is added when `addNoProxyWorkaround: true`.
+See the list here [./lib/api-methods-list.json](here)

-> :warning: If you set this to true and need to support IE9 or IE10 you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one
+> :warning: If you set this to `false` and still need to support IE9 or IE10 you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one

 #### `cookies`